First Aid and CPR Training and Certification.

-CPR and first aid – they are skills that everyone should have, but not nearly enough people do.
-There are reasons why people don’t take up training.
-These reasons can range from a lack of motivation to a lack of resources, but whatever these reasons may be, one fact remains: not enough people are getting CPR and first aid training, especially in the professional setting.
+CPR and first aid – they are skills that everyone who works in child care, aged care or hospitality should have, but not nearly enough people do.
+There are numerous reasons why people don’t take up first aid training, which can range from a lack of motivation to a lack of resources, but whatever these reasons may be, one fact remains; not enough people are getting CPR and first aid training, especially in a professional hospitality, aged care or child care venue setting.

-An understanding of CPR first aid isn’t a specialised skill reserved for a select few; anyone can train in first aid if they so choose, and there are training partners like Registered Training Organisations (RTOs) that provide the services and facilities necessary to achieve proficiency in basic first aid application.
+An understanding of CPR first aid isn’t a specialised skill reserved for a select few; anyone can train in first aid if they so choose, and there are training partners like Registered Training Organisations (RTOs) that provide the services and facilities necessary to achieve proficiency in the application of basic first aid .

 Learning CPR first aid is a significant step to take in terms of gaining awareness of one’s capabilities with the treatment of injuries and other life-saving practices.
 For example, in understanding how cuts and bruises are treated, personnel can also understand how these injuries occur.
 In understanding how wounds are formed and treated, staff are better equipped in knowing how to avoid these injuries.
 Becoming more safety aware helps in lessening the frequency of injuries that occur in the workplace.

 As well, learning life-saving practices can help personnel better recognise the symptoms of injury in others, in turn helping them access or receive treatment more quickly.

 Of course, the critical point is that CPR and first aid training services are the social responsibility of taking care of those around you both at work and at home.
 In learning the skills necessary for saving lives, basic first aid addresses this social responsibility, or at least improves a person’s chances of survival when it comes to grievous injuries and situations in child care and aged care facilities.